 We Are Research Leaders

-Since 1952, the American Diabetes Association's investment of more than $700 million in nearly 4,500 diabetes research projects has contributed significantly to advances in diabetes care and reductions in diabetes complications, allowing people with diabetes to live longer, healthier lives.
+Since 1952, the American Diabetes Association's investment of more than $735 million in more than 4,500 diabetes research projects has contributed significantly to advances in diabetes care and reductions in diabetes complications, allowing people with diabetes to live longer, healthier lives.

-In 2014 alone, the Association made nearly $30 million available for research, supporting 376 research projects performed by 364 investigators at 143 leading academic research institutions across the U.S. (2014 Year in Review)
+In 2015 alone, the Association made more than $31 million available for research, supporting 354 research projects performed by 334 investigators at 145 leading academic research institutions across the U.S.

 Scientific Sessions is the largest diabetes meeting in the world, bringing together more than 14,000 clinicians and researchers from all 50 states and 117 countries.